Egypt proposes temporary cease-fire in Mideast conflict

 Israel launched the offensive last Tuesday, saying it was a response to weeks of heavy rocket fire out of Hamas-ruled Gaza.
 Palestinian medical officials say 185 people, including dozens of civilians, have been killed.
 The Israelis have suffered no fatalities, thanks in large part to a new rocket-defense system that has intercepted dozens of incoming projectiles.

 With the death toll mounting, both sides have come under increasing international pressure to halt the fighting.

 Afghanistan back from brink, candidate says, contenders will work for unity

-KABUL, Afghanistan (AP) -- One of two contestants in Afghanistan’s deadlocked presidential election told The Associated Press on Monday that a U.S.-brokered deal for a full ballot audit pulled the country back from the brink and put government legitimacy back on track.
+KABUL, Afghanistan (AP) -- One of two contestants in Afghanistan’s deadlocked presidential election told The Associated Press on Monday that a U.S.

 Former Finance Minister Ashraf Ghani Ahmadzai, speaking in his first interview since the agreement was reached Saturday with his rival, former Foreign Minister Abdullah Abdullah, said the deal has laid the foundation for a national unity government.

 Ahmadzai said he and Abdullah will meet face to face at his home Tuesday to talk and begin fleshing out the framework for that government with participation from both camps and all communities, and he will later be hosted in turn by Abdullah.